 In addition to the performance and fitness needs the type of competition needs to be analysed.
-Some sports have a six (6) month period of competition, followed by an off-season (e.g. cricket), while other sports have a small number of major competitions at various times and locations throughout the year (e.g. tennis).
-The schedule of events/competition needs to be examined in the initial planning considerations for improved performance.
+Some sports have a six (6) month period of competition, followed by an off season (e.g. cricket), while other sports have a small number of major competitions at various times and locations throughout the year (e.g. tennis).
+The schedule of events/competition needs to be examines in the initial planning considerations for improved performance.

 Finally the climate and season the competitions will be played in or on should be considered.
 Cricket is a summer sport and is played for long periods of time in the heat, while AFL is a winter sport.
 These sports have different planning considerations simply because of the weather, not just because they are different sports.

 It is important to note that the learn to focuses on the differences in initial planning considerations for elite athletes and recreational/amateur participants.
 As the content is discussed in detail, these differences will be highlighted.

 - initial planning considerations

 - describe the specific considerations of planning for performance in events/competitions.
 How would this planning differ for elite athletes and recreational/amateur participants?